MikeFHS/automated-rating-curve/README.md

 Mike Follum has been the lead for this project since the code was in it's AutoRoute days.
 Other contributors include Joseph Gutenson and Drew Loney.

 ## License
-This software has been released under a [GNU Public Licence](https://github.com/MikeFHS/automated-rating-curve/blob/main/license.txt).
+This software has been released under a [GNU General Public Licence](https://github.com/MikeFHS/automated-rating-curve/blob/main/license.txt).